-Marc and I separated when we got back to the US.
+My partner and I separated when we got back to the US.
 I will not detail or elaborate on this, but we are both feeling it, obviously.
-In January 2017, soon after our return, my mother-in-law was diagnosed with pancreatic cancer - she thought it was gas.
+In January 2017, soon after our return, his mom was diagnosed with pancreatic cancer - she thought it was gas.
 She became frenzied in her own efforts to beat it holistically but unfortunately by May we were gathered around her, in Vienna of all places and on short notice, saying goodbye.
 She left the world gracefully, like a sunset, and thinking about this helps me when pangs of grief mug me without warning, or when I feel the loss of her smile, warmth, charisma, and love.
 She was a mysterious, strong, energetic, ageless soul, and if I become even half the woman she was, I’ll be happy.

 Following the return from Vienna, I had no more days allotted to me by my job, so grieving had to be done on my own time.
 This mostly manifested itself in my eating habits, or lack thereof, and for several months I “enjoyed” being at my goal weight of 115lbs, something I’d strived for since I was 18.
 While I looked fantastic, I REALLY don’t think it was the healthiest way to get there.